Diffusion-Based Feature Denoising and Using NNMF for Robust Brain Tumor Classification: Materials and Methods

 \subsection{Feature-Space Diffusion Data Generation}

 In this step, diffusion training data was built in the NNMF feature space to allow feature-level denoising.
-First, the most discriminative Top-M NNMF features were selected based on the feature rating obtained from the labeling phase.
+First, the most discriminative Top-M NNMF features were selected based on feature ratings obtained during the labeling phase.
 All feature ranking statistics were computed exclusively on the training set; the selected Top‑M components were then applied unchanged to the validation and test sets.
-To ensure consistency via the pipeline, the same per-sample L2 normalization used by the classifier was implemented for all selected features.
+To ensure consistency across the pipeline, the same per-sample L2 normalization used by the classifier was applied to all selected features.
 A forward diffusion process was then defined using a linear noise timetable with a fixed number of diffusion steps.
 For each training sample, Gaussian noise was gradually added to the clean feature vector according to the accruing diffusion factor, generating noisy feature representations at randomly selected timesteps.
-This process resulted in paired samples consisting of clean features and noisy versions.
+This process yielded paired samples comprising clean features and noisy versions.
 The generated diffusion pairs were stored as (xt,x0), where X0 indicates the original clean feature vector, and Xt represents its noisy counterpart in diffusion step t=41.
 These pairs form the training sets for the feature denoiser in the later step.
 In addition, the diffusion constants needed for inference and refinement were saved to ensure consistency between the MATLAB and Python implementations.
-This step does not involve model training or visualization; instead, it focuses only on setting up structured diffusion data that enables effective feature-space denoising and robust classification in subsequent stages.
-The figures below show the attitude of the NNMF features under the forward diffusion process, indicating the phased corruption of the feature representations as the diffusion time step increases.
+This step does not involve model training or visualization; instead, it focuses only on setting up structured diffusion data that features representations' phase corruption enables effective feature-space denoising and robust classification in subsequent stages.
+The figures below show the attitude of the NNMF features under the forward diffusion process, indicating the phased corruption of the feature representations as the diffusion time step increases. { Unlike classical diffusion models, which are mostly used for image generation in pixel or latent space, the suggested approach applies diffusion in feature space as a controlled denoising technique.
+This project ensures that the operation does not change the semantic structure of the NNMF representations.
+Specifically, the diffusion process operates on already extracted interpretable features, introducing noise and then removing it using a learned denoiser.
+Since the denoising step aims to recover the original feature distribution, the interpretability provided by NNMF is preserved rather than disrupted.
+Therefore, the suggested diffusion-based purification boost is robust against adversarial perturbations while maintaining the intrinsic structure and interpretability of the feature space}. { The figures in this subsection explain the effect of the forward diffusion process on NNMF features, also the corruption of features at increasing time steps, the change in the distribution of feature-values, and the increase in the noise energy as diffusion proceeds. }